 We study oscillatory dynamics, theoretically, numerically and from measured data.
 We have pioneered the understanding of a living system as a collection of time-varying oscillatory processes.

-Time-variability is inherent, on account of the system's ability to adjust its characteristic frequencies and adopt to changing circumstances.
-We have introduced a new class of systems and named them chronotaxic systems (from chronos - time, and taxis - order).
+Time-variability is inherent, on account of the system's ability to adjust its characteristic frequencies and adapt to changing circumstances.
+We have introduced a new class of systems and named them chronotaxic systems (from Chronos - time, and taxis - order).
 Chronotaxic systems are non-autonomous self-sustained oscillators that possess point attractor.
 They provide a route to stability in highly complex systems.
-Until now such systems have mostly been treated as stochastic whereas we have recently shown that they can be fully deterministic.
-We are now developing methods for inferring the dynamics of chronotaxic systems from real data.
+Until now, such systems have mostly been treated as stochastic, whereas we have recently shown that they can be entirely deterministic.
+We are currently developing methods for inferring the dynamics of chronotaxic systems from real data.

-By applying ideas and methods from nonlinear and stochastic dynamics we study fundamental physical properties of living systems.
-On the nanoscale, we study ion channels.
-We treat the permeation of ion channels as a problem in stochastic nonlinear dynamics and electrostatics, illuminating the long-standing conduction-selectivity paradox, i.e. the conundrum of how channels can be highly selective for particular species of ion, yet still conduct at an enormous rate, almost as though they were just open holes in the cell membrane.
+By applying ideas and methods from nonlinear and stochastic dynamics, we study the fundamental physical properties of living systems.
+On the nanoscale, we examine ion channels.
+We treat the permeation of ion channels as a problem in stochastic nonlinear dynamics and electrostatics, illuminating the long-standing conduction-selectivity paradox.
+That is to say, the issue of how channels can be highly selective for particular species of ion, yet still conduct at an enormous rate, almost as though they were just open holes in the cell membrane.

 We also develop software packages to investigate these phenomena.

 - Chronotaxic systems - theory and methods for data analyses

 - Time-varying Kuramoto model of phase oscillators

 - Analysis of time-varying dynamics